PowerSyncPro/MigrationAgent/AutoInstall_Script/readme.md

 ### Existing Certificate

 - Uses a certificate already installed in the server's `LocalMachine\My` store — no PFX file needed.
-- The certificate currently bound to port 443 is offered as the default; expired certificates and those without a private key are filtered out.
+- The certificate currently bound to port 443 is offered as the default; certificates that are expired, have no private key, or are not valid for server authentication are filtered out.
 - Wildcard certificates prompt for the exact FQDN; multi-SAN certificates present a picker.
 - Never deletes other certificates, including ones with the same subject.
+- Renewal is managed outside the script — see Certificate Renewal below.

 ---